Huddly raises $10M to “reinvent the camera” with a computer-vision platform for video meetings

 Huddly says it’s targeting three groups of customer.
 First are organisations with a distributed workforce who are currently using some form of video collaboration, both at desk or meeting rooms, and who need a more flexible and cost-effective solution to “video-enable their huddle spaces”.
 Specifically, they may want to expand the use of video meetings outside formal video meeting rooms.
 The second group are people who use their personal computer or laptop to run group video meetings.
 Third are companies (think: startups) with a distributed workforce who do daily stand-ups.

-Longer term, the Oslo company is building out the computer vision and machine learning capabilities of the Huddly platform, which is designed to help managers get better visual feedback on meetings and the contributions made my team members.
+Longer term, the Oslo company is building out the computer vision and machine learning capabilities of the Huddly platform, which is designed to help managers get better visual feedback on meetings and the contributions made by team members.
 Put over-simply, the software can see and understand what is happening in a room (using deep learning algorithms) and even react accordingly.
 If that all sounds a bit Big Brother-ish, here are some use-cases in Huddly’s own words:

 For example, the state of room (is it full? is it well lit?), number of people around (the camera has a 150-degree field of view, so everyone can fit in), people’s engagement levels, how much they talk, what they talk about, objects they show to each other, things they present at meetings etc. All of it constitutes important information executives can use to monitor the state of their meetings and make decisions, and this is where Huddly fits in with the software platform we develop on top of our camera.